ansharlubis/oopsla-response/response.md

 13. 464: I think this implies that no type variable can be a subtype of another type variable.
 That significantly reduces the expressiveness of the language, no?

 **Reply:** Within the limited syntax that FBJ has, there is no subtype check between two type variables.
-Subtype check is used to check whether arguments’ types are subtypes of method and constructor parameters (declared as C#N), whether a cast (declared as C#N) is a supertype of an expression, and whether a method body is a subtype of the method return type (declared as C#N).
+Subtype check is used to check whether arguments’ types are subtypes of method and constructor parameters (declared as `C#N`), whether a cast (declared as `C#N`) is a supertype of an expression, and whether a method body is a subtype of the method return type (declared as `C#N`).
 Additionally, a subtype check between two type variables has no meaning as both type variables can be any type within the program.

-12. 471: do something to highlight the differences for the reader, then
+14. 471: do something to highlight the differences for the reader, then

-**Reply:** For simplicity, we will revise the rules so that all the expressions are typed with a type variable X#N, hence avoiding the confusion of having a constraint in the form of {C=C}.
+**Reply:** For simplicity, we will revise the rules so that all the expressions are typed with a type variable X#N, hence avoiding the confusion of having a constraint in the form of `{C=C}`.

-13. 487: accept -> except

-**Reply:** Change it

-14. 489: here and throughout, do not use the letter O as a variable: it looks too much like 0.
+15. 489: here and throughout, do not use the letter O as a variable: it looks too much like 0.
 Use Q for the thing after P.

 **Reply:** Change it

-15. Fig.8: this takes up a lot of space but looks extremely standard.
+16. Fig.8: this takes up a lot of space but looks extremely standard.
 You could cut some of this to add more eval at the end.

 **Reply:** Pack them into two columns.

-16. 612: this soundness theorem I guess makes some sense, but it doesn't tell me what I want to know, which is that your system guarantees that some kind of mistake is impossible (but, your system doesn't do this, so it's not clear what you mean by "soundness")
+17. 612: this soundness theorem I guess makes some sense, but it doesn't tell me what I want to know, which is that your system guarantees that some kind of mistake is impossible (but, your system doesn't do this, so it's not clear what you mean by "soundness")

 **Reply:**

-17. 689: it is not intuitive why you need to generate constraints on primitives at all, since they can't have versions.
+18. 689: it is not intuitive why you need to generate constraints on primitives at all, since they can't have versions.
 I think the reason, as you mention later in the text, is that constraints on method parameters and return types might require them to be certain kinds of primitives.

 **Reply:** Method invocations with different return primitive types require constraints to primitive types.
 On the other hand, it’s true that primitive type annotations do not require any constraints.

 Note: The implementation does not need to generate constraints on primitive type annotations.

-18. 743: you describe in text what I think should be another constraint ("Square!1's superclass and X2' have to be the same")
+19. 743: you describe in text what I think should be another constraint ("Square!1's superclass and X2' have to be the same")

-**Reply:** The constraint (X1 = C and X2’ = C) is equivalent to (X1 = C and X2’ = X1).
-We do not need X2’ = X1 as long as we always give both variables the same type in the constraint.
+**Reply:** The constraint `{X1=C and X2’=C}` is equivalent to `{X1=C and X2’=X1}`.
+We do not need `{X2’=X1}` as long as we always give both variables the same type in the constraint.

-19. 751: be explicit that this means the constraint solver must find all solutions, not just one that satisfies the constraints.
+20. 751: be explicit that this means the constraint solver must find all solutions, not just one that satisfies the constraints.
 I'm sure this has performance implications for your tool.

-Answer: It is true that finding the whole set of solutions with a large number of versions can cause the solver to exceed the memory limit to find all the solutions.
+**Reply:** It is true that finding the whole set of solutions with a large number of versions can cause the solver to exceed the memory limit to find all the solutions.
 The current feature provided by the prototype is limiting the versions of imported versions.

 A future approach is by specifying the priority constraint for each type variable.
 The default priority can be set to the latest version or a certain range of version that the users choose.

-20. 778: two Rectangle_ver_1, not ver_2

-**Reply:** Fix the listing
 21. 804: if you tried to do this with a real Java program, you'd probably quickly start running into the bytecode class size limit.
 You should mention that that means this will probably never be practical without some way to handle that, due to the size blowup. (forward ref to FW is okay)

 **Reply:** Yes, the number of constraints and solutions grow exponentially in regard to the program size, which would be impractical with large programs.
 The prototype and the formalization here serve as a base from which we plan to optimize the inference and compilation to make it more feasible, something that we will mention later on in future work.

 In reality, programmers do not require the whole history of a library in their programs.
 Therefore, as long as we can properly specify the range of versions that programmers may require, we can limit how much code is generated.

-22. 810: this evaluation doesn't really tell me anything.
-Is this a real Java program (I think no, it's just a snippet you artificially copied out of a real library)?
-Is this practical at all on programs of even moderate size?
-What are compilation times like?
-Any of these questions would be more interesting than what you have here.

-**Reply:** [Similar to the question on solver]

-23. 886: No attempts here to explain why what these other things have done is different than what you have done.
+22. 886: No attempts here to explain why what these other things have done is different than what you have done.
 This reads like a list of other papers you know, not a comparison between your work and related work.

-Answer: [Below]

-24. 896: lambdaVL is also related work?

 **Reply:** We will follow the suggestion to elaborate on the difference more between our work and previous work.

-25. 920: why does being in the language matter? in my experience, Maven shadowing in Java works just fine.
+23. 920: why does being in the language matter? in my experience, Maven shadowing in Java works just fine.

 **Reply:** Maven shadowing can cause issues to downstream users when common transitive dependencies are packaged together in the jar.
-Suppose the downstream C requires D and E. D is also shaded and packaged together with E. Problem can happen when C attempts to pass D from its direct dependency to E because D is already renamed in E.
+Suppose the downstream `C` requires `D` and `E`. `D` is also shaded and packaged together with `E`.
+Problem can happen when `C` attempts to pass `D` from its direct dependency to `E` because `D` is already renamed in `E`.

-By having version in the language, different versions of D (required by E and required by C) can coexist and be distinguished as a different implementation of D.
+By having version in the language, different versions of `D` (required by `E` and required by `C`) can coexist and be distinguished as a different implementation of `D`.

-26. 969: no kidding it produces many clones.
-A good evaluation would have included a measurement of how many.